 LLC vs Corporation Taxes

 For tax purposes, corporations can be divided into two categories: s corporations and c corporations.
-C corporations (or c corps) are the standard type of corporation, but can later file form 2553 with the IRS to become an s corp if they meet certain requirements.
-To understand the tax distinctions, let’s first take a look at c corps.
+C corporations (or c corps) are the standard type of corporation, but can later file form 2553 with the IRS to become an s corporation (s corp) if they meet certain requirements.
+To understand the tax distinctions, let’s first take a look at c corporations.

 C Corp Taxes